sujoyduttajad/Todo-list-app/README.md

 # React Todo-list App

-A simple or fancy todo-list built using react & react-hooks.
+A colorful todo-list built using react & react-hooks.
 You can update, delete, and mark complete the tasks you have done.
 Completed tasks are striked-out and are shown as faded.

 Using useRef, useState & useEffect.